tappiola/real-estate-agency-app/README.md

 - notifications
 - script to fill in properties data
 - (R) refresh token
-- endpoint + route for loading one property
+- wishlist on single property page